40net-cloud/xpert2023_aws_networking_demystified/docs/lab2 Enhance Security by deploying FortiGate CNF.md

 ## Things to try
 - ex. allow traffic to port 8080 and block 8090
-- Create a dynamic address group
+- Create a dynamic address.
+Which cloud-native dynamic attribute could be configured under for a dynamic address?
+- Add the dynamic address to a firewall policy and test traffic filtering.
-- Chec the routing
+- Check subnets routing on AWS console

-- ...
+## Note: extra security features (like IPS inspection) requires having FortiManager to manage the FortiGate CNF instance and push the required policies and security profiles.
+This is out of scope for this lab.

 ## Cleanup